immykins/draft/README.md

 ![Example screenshot](screenshot.png)

-### Running the project
+### Running the app

-Use `npm run dev` to run both the node server backend and the react client.
+Use `npm run` in the root directory and then again in the client directory.

 ### Next steps